dymmond/lilya/docs/en/docs/docker.md

 > Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

+## Before using this guide

+This page focuses on one deployment shape, not the only one.
+Validate baseline runtime controls first:

+- Environment-specific settings
+- Security middleware (`TrustedHostMiddleware`, HTTPS strategy)
+- Logging and health checks
+- Rollback path

+Use [Production Readiness Checklist](./guides/production-readiness-checklist.md) alongside this guide.

 ## The conventional way

 When you deploy usually you need to: